TealNerd/Humbug/README.md

 - nerf_strength: Boolean, Nerfs the strength potion back to pre-1.5 mechanics
 - buff_health_pots: Boolean, Buffs the health potion back to pre-1.5 mechanics
 - horse_speed: Double, Sets the base movement speed of all mounted horses.
 This is MineCraft's adjustment ratio.
 The default 0.17 is just slower than a minecart.
+- prevent_self_boat_break: Boolean, prevents players from breaking their own boats (kicks the offending player)
+- prevent_land_boats: Boolean, check if a boat is over water and cancel motion if it isn't
 - fix_minecart_reenter_bug: Boolean, Fixes the minecart re-enter bug where players in a destroyed minecart could fall through the world
 - strength_multiplier: Integer, multiplier for added damage from strength potion levels.
 - hunger_slowdown: Integer, amount of saturation to give a player when they lose a point of hunger